arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/datasheet/datasheet.md

 ### Cellular Connectivity
 The **Arduino® Portenta Cat.
-M1/NB IoT GNSS Shield** provide access to various cellular networks via the TX62-W Module (U1).
+M1/NB IoT GNSS Shield** provides access to various cellular networks via the TX62-W Module (U1).
 It is possible to connect an external cellular antenna via a micro UFL connector (J7).
 Both SMS and data transfer functionality are provided.
 SMS messages can be stored in the SIM card module.
 The modem is addressable via AT commands.
 Modem status is provided by the RGB LED (DL1).
-Input impedance for the cellular antenna is 50Ω.
+The input impedance for the cellular antenna is 50Ω.

 ***Note: The Portenta Cat.
-M1/NB IoT GNSS Shield requires a physical nano SIM for cellular connectivity. eSIM is not supported at this time.***
+M1/NB IoT GNSS Shield requires a physical nano-SIM for cellular connectivity. eSIM is not supported at this time.***

 ### Positioning
 Four major GNSS systems are supported by the **Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield**.
-NMEA protocol is used for transmission of GNSS information.
+NMEA protocol is used for the transmission of GNSS information.
 An active antenna can be connected via the micro UFL connector (J8) and should have a bias voltage of 3.0V.
-Input impedance for GNSS antenna connector is 50Ω.
-For compatibility with all GNSS system, the antenna should support bands over 1559 - 1606 MHz frequency range.
+The input impedance for the GNSS antenna connector is 50Ω.
+For compatibility with all GNSS systems, the antenna should support bands over 1559 - 1606 MHz frequency range.

 ***Note: GNSS and cellular services cannot be used simultaneously.***

 ### Power Tree
 ![Portenta Cat.
 M1/NB IoT GNSS Shield Power Tree](assets/thalesShieldPowerTree.svg)

 Power to the **Arduino® Portenta Cat.
-M1/NB IoT GNSS Shield** is provided by the host Portenta board via the high density connector.
+M1/NB IoT GNSS Shield** is provided by the host Portenta board via the high-density connector.
 A 3.0V voltage is provided via TC1185-3.0VCT713 (U8) for the active GNSS antenna.

 ## Board Operation